Travellers are advised to read the FCO travel advice at gov.uk/foreign-travel-advice for the country they are travelling to.

 Kid-friendly, casual dining

-This ’50s-style trattoria spans several floors and always seems busy but, thanks to its neat little alcoves, it’s as suitable for date night as it is for party night.
-A family-run Italian, the portion sizes are generous, the waiting staff notably friendly and the menu extensive.
-Highlights include linguine with king prawns and parma ham sautéed in white wine, saffron and garlic; homemade pork ragu with rigatoni; and Sicilian-style lamb meatloaf.
-Mains from £9.95.
+This '50s-style trattoria spans several floors and always seems busy.
+But, thanks to its neat little alcoves, it's as suitable for a date night as it is for a party night.
+The portion sizes are generous, the waiting staff notably friendly and the menu extensive.
+Highlights include linguine with king prawns and parma ham, homemade beef and pork ragu, and Sicilian fish stew.
+Two course lunch menu for £10.95.

 Cafe 52